LLNL/axom/src/docs/sphinx/dev_guide/dev_summary.rst

 The Axom team uses an agile, sprint-based development process.
-We collect and track issues (bugs, feature requests, tasks, etc.) and then target a set of development tasks (i.e., issues) to complete for each quarterly (3 month) releease cycles for the project.
+We collect and track issues (bugs, feature requests, tasks, etc.) and then target a set of development tasks (i.e., issues) to complete for each quarterly (3 month) release cycles for the project.
 Within this quarterly time framework, developers of individual Axom components may plan and schedule work in any way that works for them.
 However, work performed in each 3 month release cycle is tracked as a single unified sprint encompassing